segmentio/analytics-ios/README.md

 analytics-ios
 ==============

-analytics-ios is an iOS client for [Segment.io](https://segment.io)
+analytics-ios is an iOS and OSX client for [Segment.io](https://segment.io)

 ## Documentation